numberoverzero/bloop/docs/user/custom_types.rst

 The ``_register`` method is called on a type when ``bloop.Engine.bind`` registers the type from each of a model's columns.
 If your type depends on another type that may not have been bound to the type engine yet, ``_register`` is the place to do so.
-Registering a type that is already bound is a noop, so it's safe to always register your referenced types.
+It is safe to register a type that is already bound; those types are simply skipped on the next bind call.

 For example, the built-in :ref:`user-set-type` uses a type passed as an argument during ``__init__`` to load and dump values from a String Set, Number Set, or Binary Set.
 To ensure the type engine can handle the nested load/dump calls